GrinonBarrett/Taksidos/Core Rules/2=Combat/6=Dying and Unconsciousness.md

 If a creature ever has 10 wounds more than its maximum hitpoints, it dies.
 This is referred to as massive damage.

 If a creature with a Wound Table has no options remaining on the table, and receives a wound, it must perform an incapacitation save as a result of the "wound" it receives.

+Anytime a creature with no remaining hitpoints is incapacitated, it takes on a level of fatigue.
+A creature with points of undeath is not affected by this.